ganeshgm7/knowledge-base/Computer-Science-Basics/Networking/How-Domain-Works.md

 This tells DNS servers where to send users who type **myshop.com** into their browser.

+**AAAA Record**: Maps a domain to an IPv6 address.
+For example:

+myshop.com -> 2001:0db8:85a3:0000:0000:8a2e:0370:7334

+This tells DNS servers where to send users to the domain using IPv6 addresses.

 - **CNAME Record**: Maps one domain to another domain.
 For example:

 www.myshop.com -> myshop.com